NathanielYang/nba_prediction_salary/README.md

 ## **Methodology and Models:**

-    For predict player salaries, we implemented the following four models:
+    To predict player salaries, we implemented the following four models:

-    * Linear regression:
+1. Linear regression:

     Multiple variable linear regression is the most natural first choice.
 Below is the regression specification: